-The Moon is perhaps the most noticeable feature that we can see in the night sky.
-For astrophotographers, the phase of the Moon on any given night is extremely important.
-I know I am constantly checking on my phone app, Clear Outside, what the phase of the Moon is today and how it will change over the coming week or so.
+The moon is perhaps the most noticeable feature that we can see in the night sky.
+For astrophotographers, the phase of the moon on any given night is extremely important.
+I know I am constantly checking on my phone app, Clear Outside, what moon phase is it right now and how it will change over the coming week or so.

-The main reasons why I check the current phase of the Moon and its rise and setting time are because it affects the brightness of the sky and sometimes I may want to photograph our beautiful satellite.
-In this article, I will discuss how the Moon affects astrophotography but check here if you’re looking for information on how to photograph the Moon.
+The main reasons why I check the current phase of the moon and its rise and setting time are because it affects the brightness of the sky, and sometimes I may want to photograph our beautiful satellite.
+In this article, I will discuss how the moon affects astrophotography, but elsewhere on this website, I’ll explain more about how to photograph the moon.

 What are the Different Phases of the Moon?

 Here is a brief description of the lunar cycle and the different phases of the moon.
 This cycle lasts approximately 4 weeks and constantly repeats throughout the year.

 - New Moon: This is the first phase of the lunar cycle, and it occurs when the moon is positioned between the sun and the earth, with its illuminated side facing away from the earth.
 During this phase, the moon is not visible in the sky.

 - Waxing Crescent: As the moon orbits the earth and begins to move away from the sun, the portion of its illuminated side that is visible from the earth begins to increase, creating the appearance of a thin crescent shape.
 This phase is called the waxing crescent.

 - First Quarter: When the moon is at a 90-degree angle to the sun and earth, with half of its illuminated side visible from the earth, it is in the first quarter phase.

 - Waxing Gibbous: As the moon continues to orbit the earth and its illuminated side becomes more visible, it enters the waxing gibbous phase, in which more than half but less than all of its illuminated side is visible.